PlatosTwin/LawSchoolData/docs/index.markdown

     waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports—some users update their decision date upon second notification while others leave it unchanged since receiving the waitlist notice—it is likely that some waitlist data are erroneous.
-Finally, the plots below are generated from the pool of applicants who have entered on LawSchoolData.org at minimum the date they sent their application, their LSAT score, and their GPA; because of this choice, counts here may differ from those available on LawSchoolData.org itself, which allows users to update their decision without providing other information.
+Finally, the plots below are generated from the pool of applicants who have entered on LawSchoolData.org at minimum their LSAT score and their GPA.
+Plots 1, 2, 3, and 5 have the additional restriction, because they analyze time data, that applicants are included only if they entered on LawSchoolData.org the date at which they sent their application; accordingly, counts for those four plots may differ from those available on LawSchoolData.org itself, which allows users to update their decision without providing other information.

   <p></p>